Marc Brian Louis

-Marc Brian Louis is a Singaporean athlete specialising in sprints and hurdles.
-He is the current national record holder for the 60 m (6.69s), 100 m (10.27s), and 200 m (20.89s).
+Marc Brian Louis (born 7 August 2002) is a Singaporean athlete specialising in sprints and hurdles.
+He is the current national record holder for the 60 m (6.68s), 100 m (10.27s), and 200 m (20.89s).

 Early life and education

 Louis' father, Gilbert, first realised that Louis had running potential when he took the then eight-year-old Louis to a run at Sembawang Park.
 Louis dabbled in football and swimming growing up, but eventually gravitated towards track and field.
 He started competing for Sembawang Primary School, and subsequently, Anderson Secondary School.
 While he won medals at the national championships in primary school, it was only in 2017 that he won his first gold, at the 110m hurdles.
 He successfully defended his title the following year, adding a gold in the 400 m hurdles as well.
 Louis was temporarily enrolled in the Singapore Sports School, but left after a year.
 He later graduated from the Institute of Technical Education.